Associate of Applied Science in Human Services

-This program adheres to the curriculum standards of the Council of Standards in Human Service Education; however, it is not accredited by this agency.
+This program is a member of the Council for Standards in Human Service Education (CSHSE) and adheres to their curriculum standards.
 Refer to the Certification, State Board, and National Board Exams section for important program disclosure information.

 The Associate of Applied Science in Human Services program consists of a minimum of 90 quarter credit hours.
 Upon successful completion of the program, you will be awarded an associate of applied science degree.

-- Knowledge and Skill Base: Demonstrate foundational knowledge of the theoretical bases, best practices, and historical and current trends related to the human services profession.
+- Knowledge and Skill Base: Identify foundational knowledge of the theoretical bases, best practices, and historical and current trends related to the human services profession.

-- Planning and Evaluation Skills: Demonstrate an understanding of the application of theory and skills to identify, plan, implement, and evaluate interventions involving client needs and delivery systems in the human services profession.
+- Planning and Evaluation Skills: Apply theory and skills to identify, plan, and implement interventions involving client needs and delivery systems in the human services profession.

-- Values and Ethics: Use the professional, ethical, and legal values, standards, and practices of the human services profession.
+- Values and Ethics: Explore the professional, ethical, and legal values, standards, and practices of the human services profession.

-- Information and Systems Management: Use information and skills appropriate to the management and support of human services delivery.
+- Information and Systems Management: Apply information and skills appropriate to the delivery of human services to individuals in the community.

-- Diversity and Global Awareness: Demonstrate an understanding of the importance of culture, gender, diversity, and global perspectives in the delivery of human services.
+- Diversity and Global Awareness: Discuss the importance of culture, gender, diversity, and global perspectives in the delivery of human services.

 General Education Literacies and Professional Competencies